wagtail/rfcs/README.md

 ## Implementing an RFC

 The author of an RFC is not obligated to implement it.
-Of course, the RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.
+The RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.